-The examples on this page are for refering to an image or table in the text of your document.
+The examples on this page are for referring to an image, artwork, or table in the text of your document.

 For copied images or tables in your document, see Captions for Illustrations and Tables for how to format your citations in the caption.